 The standing lamps can only be operated with steering lock in position 0 or 1.

 Notes:

-With the key removed and the driver's door open, a warning buzzer sounds if the vehicle's exterior lamps are not switched off (except standing lamps).
+With the key removed and a front door open, a warning buzzer sounds if the vehicle's exterior lamps (except standing lamps) are not switched off.

-Fog lamps will operate together with the parking lamps, low beam headlamps and high beam headlamps.
-Fog lamps are turned off automatically when the exterior lamp switch is returned to the off-position.
+Fog lamps will operate together with the parking lamps and the low or high beam headlamps.
 Fog lamps should only be used in conjunction with low beam headlamps.
 Consult your state Motor Vehicle Regulations regarding fog lamp operation.